payu-org/payu/docs/source/config.rst

    is generally only used for testing purposes, such as bit reproducibility.

 ``runspersub``
    Define the maximum number of runs per PBS job submit.
+The default is 1.
    The actual number of runs per PBS submit will be the minimum of ``runspersub`` and the total number of runs set with the ``-n`` command-line flag.